Prag8855/aab/content/guides/best-bank-germany.md

 These banks are **not expat-friendly**:

 - **[C24](/out/c24)**
-    It's an excellent bank, but they [accept fewer passports](https://hilfe.c24.de/hc/de/articles/360011531579-Wer-kann-ein-Konto-beantragen) and might require a residence permit.[^1] They only speak German.
+    It's an excellent bank, but they [accept fewer passports](https://hilfe.c24.de/hc/de/articles/360011531579-Wer-kann-ein-Konto-beantragen), they required a [registered address](/glossary/Anmeldung), and they might require a residence permit.[^1] They only speak German.
 They don't accept US citizens.[^5]
 - **[Revolut](/out/revolut)**
     You need a [tax ID](/glossary/Steueridentifikationsnummer) to open an account.[^11] You only get it after you [register your address](/glossary/Anmeldung) for the first time.
 - **[Sparkasse](/out/sparkasse)**